A New Lucas Plan for a Just Transition to a zero carbon, peaceful and socially useful economy

 - Fair distribution of costs and recognition of social and human rights

-- Put workers and their communities at the heart of a transition based on social needs including in domestic and health care sectors
+- Workers and communities at the heart of transition plans based on social needs including in domestic and health care sectors